 The following includes some thoughts on the matter.

-In other words, bass don't suddenly have a yearning for brown and purple jigs or hollow body swimbaits during a three or four hour period.
+In other words, bass don't suddenly have a yearning for brown and purple jigs or hollow body swimbaits during a three or four-hour period.
 It's usually a matter of us applying our wares to what we presume the fish are doing.

 One other note.
-Everyone needs a place to start their search and that usually comes from what the bass texts refer to as "seasonal patterns."
+Everyone needs a place to start their search, and that usually comes from what the bass texts refer to as "seasonal patterns."
 Bass tend to do certain things at certain times of the year.
 It's not a perfect science, but it gets you closer than you would be standing on the launch ramp.
 If you want more thoughts on seasonal patterns, the Internet is full of discussions on seasonal patterns--BassResource.com being a great place to start.

 I say bites, not necessarily hooked fish, because realistically, I'm looking at acting on a minimum amount of information I might be able to gather.
-Heck, if you hook three 7 pounders on your first five casts with a spinnerbait on the riprap next to the launch ramp, establishing a pattern is virtually a done deal.
+Heck, if you hook three seven-pounders on your first five casts with a spinnerbait on the riprap next to the launch ramp, establishing a pattern is virtually a done deal.

-But don't we all know, it usually doesn't come together so easily.
-Hooked fish are good, but so, too, are nips, "short bites," visible strikes, flashes or following fish.
-I will go so far as to say, sometimes even catching an unintended species such as a crappie, or catfish can offer up clues.
-Remember: they've got to eat too.
+But don't we all know it usually doesn't come together so easily.
+Hooked fish are good, but so, too, are nips, "short bites," visible strikes, flashes, or following fish.
+I will go so far as to say sometimes, even catching an unintended species, such as a crappie or catfish, can offer up clues.
+Remember: they've got to eat, too.
 Chances are they shop at the same quick marts as the bass.

 Because patterns are sometimes veiled in occurrences that may or may not have anything to do with what the fish are doing, you need to be a critical observer in your pattern search.
 Yes, you may find bass on steep, east side walls, hitting 5/16-ounce, black football head jigs, on 12-pound test, green mono in 15 to 18 feet of water after 10 a.m.

-There may also be some froth on the water, egrets standing 10 feet apart on the bank, nothing showing on sonar, red winged blackbirds chirping in the reeds, and two yellow pickup trucks in the parking lot beneath a sky marked by cumulus clouds fanned by winds blowing lightly out of the South--on a rising barometer.
+There may also be some froth on the water, egrets standing 10 feet apart on the bank, nothing showing on sonar, red-winged blackbirds chirping in the reeds, and two yellow pickup trucks in the parking lot beneath a sky marked by cumulus clouds fanned by winds blowing lightly out of the South--on a rising barometer.

 That's a clue, baby.

 Likewise, always be watchful of water clarity changes, a riffled surface, or the presence of shade.
-Or in the case of hooked fish, was it hooked lightly, did it knock the bait off track or thump it, or did it come after some preceding action such as short bite, swirl, or interruption of the retrieve?
+Or, in the case of hooked fish, was it hooked lightly, did it knock the bait off track or thump it, or did it come after some preceding action such as a short bite, swirl, or interruption of the retrieve?